A Search for Extragalactic Fast Blue Optical Transients in ZTF and the Rate of AT2018cow-like Transients: Details of individual events

 SN\,2019qav was discovered by Pan-STARRS1 \citep{Chambers2016} on September 11 and reported to TNS on September 12 \citep{Chambers2019_ZTF19abyjzvd}.
 The first ZTF detection was at $r=20.31\pm0.24\,$mag on 2019 September 8 as part of the partnership high-cadence survey.
 It was saved on September 12 by the infant SN filter, and SEDM was triggered for a spectrum.
 On September 14 it was recognized that the rise was unusually fast.
 An LRIS spectrum on September 24 showed H and He features and led to the measurement of $z=0.137$.
 Given the unusual spectrum, it was thought that this might be an analog to AT\,2018cow, and as a result a variety of facilities were triggered: Swift, NOEMA, and the VLA.
 We obtained a spectrum of the host galaxy with LRIS on 2021 Apr 14, leading to a more precise redshift ($z=0.1353$) from strong starforming emission lines.

-\subsection{SN\,2019rii / ZTF19acayojs / ATLAS19wqu}
+\subsection{SN2019rii / ZTF19acayojs / ATLAS19wqu}

-SN\,2019rii was first identified in the ZTF public stream by ALeRCE broker \citep{Forster2020}, and reported to TNS on September 28.
+SN\,2019rii was first identified in the ZTF public stream by ALeRCE broker \citep{Forster2021}, and reported to TNS on September 28.
 The first ZTF detection was on 2019 September 25 at $g=20.30\pm0.21\,$mag as part of the high-cadence partnership survey.
 It was saved on October 2 as part of a filter for rapidly evolving transients.
 It was observed the same night with DBSP, leading to the redshift measurement of $z=0.1234$ from narrow emission lines from the host galaxy.
 An additional spectrum was obtained on October 26 with LRIS, which showed distinct \ion{He}{1} lines.
 Given the He features and rapid evolution it was tentatively classified as a Type~Ibn.

-\subsection{SN\,2019rta / ZTF19accjfgv}
+\subsection{SN2019rta / ZTF19accjfgv}

-SN\,2019rta was first detected on 2019 October 3 at $g=17.96\pm0.07\,$mag in the public survey, and reported to TNS by AMPEL \citep{Nordin2019_AMPEL} the same day \citep{Nordin2019_ZTF19accjfgv}.
+SN\,2019rta was first detected on 2019 October 3 at $g=17.96\pm0.07\,$mag in the ZTF public survey, and reported to TNS by AMPEL \citep{Nordin2019_AMPEL} the same day \citep{Nordin2019_ZTF19accjfgv}.
 The source was saved on October 3 as part of the BTS, and SEDM was triggered for a spectrum.
-It was saved again on October 05 as part of CLU, and a spectrum was obtained with DBSP that night that showed a blue continuum and strong emission lines from the host galaxy.
+It was saved again on October 5 as part of CLU, and a DBSP spectrum obtained that night showed a blue continuum and strong emission lines from the host galaxy.
 A final spectrum was obtained with LRIS on October 27 that led to the Type~IIb classification \citep{Dahiwale2019_ZTF19accjfgv}.

-\subsection{SN\,2020ano / ZTF20aahfqpm}
+\subsection{SN2020ano / ZTF20aahfqpm}

-SN\,2020ano was first detected on 2020 Jan 23 at $i=19.93\pm0.21\,$mag in an image obtained as part of the ZTF Uniform Depth Survey (ZUDS).
+SN\,2020ano was first detected on 2020 January 23 at $i=19.93\pm0.21\,$mag in an image obtained as part of the ZTF Uniform Depth Survey (ZUDS).
 It was also detected in a public image, and reported to TNS the same day by ALeRCE \citep{Forster2020_ZTF20aahfqpm}.
 It was saved by the AmpelRapid filter, and SEDM was triggered.
 The spectrum showed primarily a blue continuum.
 It was also saved that day by a filter for fast transients.